Your next car could be a cargo bike - the climate friendly alternative

 - In large cities cargo bikes are common nowadays, but we think that there is a great potential also in a medium-sized city, says CoBiUM lead partner Amanda Johansson, Växjö municipality.
 Electric cargo bikes are a greener transport alternative, an alternative that both saves money and the climate, with a bonus of added health value.

-Follow us in social media looking for the hashtag #CoBiUM
+Follow us in social media - look out for the hashtag #CoBiUM

 Feb 2018 - Project starts